-During the thirty years she has been painting, she has studied with some very strong watercolorists, including William Ternes, Peter Spataro, and Judi Wagner.
+Mary has studied with some very strong watercolorists, including William Ternes, Peter Spataro, and Judi Wagner.
 Mary believes that her membership in the Rhode Island Watercolor Society has had the greatest impact on her as an artist.
-Painting and exhibiting with fellow members has motivated her to strive not only for increased skill in the handling of this medium but has helped her to develop a personal voice as well.
+Painting and exhibiting with fellow members has motivated her to strive not only for increased skill in the handling of this medium but has helped her to develop her own personal voice as an artist.

 Mary Wojciechowski, a retired visual arts teacher, received her BFA degree from the University of Connecticut.
 She is a signature member of the Rhode Island Watercolor Society, a juried artist in the Cape Cod Art Association, and holds membership in the Attleboro Arts Museum and the Foxboro Art Association.
 Her award-winning art has been juried into many exhibitions, including those of the New England Watercolor Society.

 A monotype is a form of printmaking that yields an original and one of a kind piece of art.
 It is begun with ink applied upon a smooth, non-absorbent surface, then transferred.
 The plate may have areas drawn or painted upon, wiped away or elements placed upon it to add texture or block areas of color.
 An image is then created by the transference of ink from the printing plate to paper through the pressure of a printing press or hand rubbing.
 There is always an element of surprise when prints are pulled as the ink may move under the pressure causing subtle differences between plate and print.